 Are you sure?

 Finally, let us acknowledge that our memory is not as good as we think it is.
-If you dig around there are some fascinating accounts of how people’s memories morph over time to sometimes dramatic results.
+If you dig around, there are some fascinating accounts of how people’s memories morph over time to create sometimes dramatic results.
 (I am thinking of all those harrowing stories where people get falsely identified in police line-ups!)

 The proud mark of memorization is to play without the score.
 And, unfortunately this also translates to practicing without the score.
-To do so it to neglect yourself of ongoing discoveries, inspiration and also maintaining a solid connection with what the composer wrote.
+To do so is to neglect yourself of ongoing discoveries, inspiration and also maintaining a solid connection with what the composer wrote.